Mike Sundin

-Mike Sundin (born October 11, 1957) is a Minnesota politician and member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 11A in northeastern Minnesota.
+Mike Sundin (born October 11, 1957) is a Minnesota politician and former member of the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he formerly represented District 11A in northeastern Minnesota.

 Early career

 Sundin served on the Cloquet School Board for five years.

 Minnesota House of Representatives

-Sundin was first elected to the Minnesota House of Representatives in 2012.
+Sundin was first elected to the Minnesota House of Representatives in 2012 as a member of the Democratic Farmer Labor Party of Minnesota.
+Sundin did not run for reelection in 2022 and was succeeded by Jeff Dotseth.

 Personal life

 Sundin is married to his wife, Terry.
 They have three children and reside in Esko, Minnesota.
 He is a consultant.